fsvsample simulates from the joint posterior distribution and returns

 however, it imposes a dependence on how the data are ordered.
 Setting

-to "none" is usually the preferred option if identification
+restrict to "none" is usually the preferred option if identification

 of the factor loadings matrix is of less concern but covariance estimation

 or prediction is the goal.
-Alternatively, restrict
+Alternatively, restrict can be a

 logical matrix

-indicating which elements should be unrestricted
+of dimension c(m, r) indicating which elements should be unrestricted

-) or zero (where restrict
+(where restrict is FALSE) or zero (where restrict is

-).For details please see Kastner et al. (2016).
+TRUE).For details please see Kastner et al. (2016).
 A value of 4 is the highly recommended default.

-to turn on a random sign switch of
+TRUE to turn on a random sign switch of

 factors and loadings.
 Note that the signs of each factor loadings matrix column

-and the corresponding factor cannot be identified from the likelihood.m + factors
+and the corresponding factor cannot be identified from the likelihood.m + factors,

 containing logical values indicating whether time-varying

-) or constant (heteroskedastic = FALSE
+(heteroskedastic = TRUE) or constant (heteroskedastic = FALSE)

 variance should be estimated.

-is of length 2 it will be recycled accordingly,
+If heteroskedastic is of length 2 it will be recycled accordingly,

 whereby the first element is used for all idiosyncratic variances and

-the second element is used for all factor variances.heteroskedastic
+the second element is used for all factor variances.heteroskedastic is set to FALSE.
+In that case,

-must be must be a matrix with positive entries
+priorhomoskedastic must be must be a matrix with positive entries

 and dimension c(factors + m, 2).
 Values in column 1 will be interpreted as